 The Associate in Science degree program is intended to meet the needs of students who plan to transfer to a senior institution and pursue a course of study in a general field or a specialized professional field.
 This is a planned university-parallel program designed to meet the requirements of the first two years of a Bachelor of Arts degree.
-The primary purpose of the Associate in Science Program is to serve as a curriculum for individuals intending to transfer to a four-year college or university to pursue a bachelor's degree in the natural sciences, computer sciences, architecture, engineering, mathematics, nursing, pharmacy, forestry, premedicine and pre-dentistry.
+The primary purpose of the associate in science degree is to serve as a curriculum for individuals intending to transfer to a four-year college or university to pursue a bachelor's degree in the natural sciences, computer sciences, architecture, engineering, mathematics, nursing, pharmacy, forestry, premedicine and pre-dentistry.
 Area V requirements vary with individual four-year institutions; thus, students must obtain an approved university parallel plan from (STARS) for transfer to an Alabama public 4-year institution; or if the transfer is planned for another institution, students should obtain a copy of that institution's program requirements to assist in planning their courses to be taken at Marion Military Institute.

-SH Semester Hour (SH) Distribution Requirements by Academic Area 1 SH (6) AREA I: Written Communication Must Complete Written Composition I and II (ENG 101 and ENG 102) (6) (12) AREA II: Humanities and Fine Arts Must complete 3 semester hours in Literature 2 Must complete 3 semester hours in the Arts Must complete 6 additional semester hours in humanities (12) (11) AREA III: Natural Sciences and Math Must complete 3 semester hours in Mathematics at the Pre-calculus Algebra or Finite Math level Must complete 8 semester hours in the Natural Sciences which must include one laboratory experience (11) (12) AREA IV: History, Social, and Behavioral Sciences Must complete 3 semester hours in History 2 Must complete at least 9 semester hours from among other disciplines in the Social and Behavioral Sciences (12) (23) AREA V : Pre-Professional, Major, and Electives Must complete additional Associate in Science Degree courses appropriate to the degree requirements and the intended baccalaureate major of the individual student 3 (23) (64) Credit Hour Total in Areas I-V of the AS Program (64)
+Semester Hour (SH) Distribution Requirements by Academic Area 1 SH AREA I: Written Communication Must Complete Written Composition I and II (ENG 101 and ENG 102) (6) AREA II: Humanities and Fine Arts Must complete 3 semester hours in Literature 2 Must complete 3 semester hours in the Arts Must complete 6 additional semester hours in humanities (12)

+AREA III: Natural Sciences and Math (11)

+Must complete 3 semester hours in Mathematics at the Pre-calculus Algebra or Finite Math level

+Must complete 8 semester hours in the Natural Sciences which must include one laboratory experience

+AREA IV: History, Social, and Behavioral Sciences (12)

+AREA IV: History, Social, and Behavioral Sciences(12)Must complete 3 semester hours in History2Must complete at least 9 semester hours from among other disciplines in the Social and Behavioral Sciences(23)AREA V: Pre-Professional, Major, and Electives appropriate to the degree requirements and the intended baccalaureate major of the individual student3(23)

+Credit Hour Total in Areas I-V of the AS Program (64)

-1) Requirements in one Area do not satisfy or substitute for requirements in another Area.
+1) Requirements in one area do not satisfy or substitute for requirements in another area.